top of page

 Dr. Richard H. Daffner - Troop 28 Committee

-Dr. Richard H. Daffner, MD, Affectionately known as "Doc" is the father of two Eagle Scouts and former Scoutmaster for Troop 28.
+Dr. Daffner, affectionately known as "Doc" is the father of two Eagle Scouts and former Scoutmaster for Troop 28.
 Professionally, Dr. Daffner is a retired radiologist and is affiliated with multiple hospitals in the area, including Allegheny General Hospital and Forbes Hospital.
 He received his medical degree from University at Buffalo School of Medicine and has been in practice for more than 20 years.
 For 37 years, Doc has brought Scouts and adult leaders from Troop 28 to Raven Knob, a 3200-acre reservation in the Blue Ridge Mountains in North Carolina that offers a different program and experience from Heritage (including a dining hall).
 He has been attending Raven Knob and serving in the Boy Scouts of America for over 40 years.

 IMG_5143.JPG